-- treating all students with empathy, respect and kindness - encouraging students to disclose concerns or seek help when necessary - reporting any wellbeing or mental health concerns to the academy's designated lead for mental health and wellbeing. - keeping up to date with issues pertaining to individual students.
+- · treating all students with empathy, respect and kindness - supporting pupils needs through early intervention and de-escalation, to ensure improved mental health - · encouraging students to disclose concerns or seek help when necessary - reporting any wellbeing or mental health concerns to the academy's designated lead for mental health and wellbeing. - · keeping up to date with issues pertaining to individual students.